myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-09-11T08:26:18.411Z
+>
+> I'm curious, what are the use cases for integrating Bluesky and Discord?
+Do you want to display Discord chats in a column on the deck?

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-10T00:14:29.943Z
 >
 > deck.blue is also recommended to be used from a tablet